openai/openai-node/helpers.md

 const client = new OpenAI();

 async function main() {
-  let shouldInjectMessage = false // You can do any kind of conditional logic you want const runner = client.chat.completions
+  const runner = client.chat.completions
     .runTools({
-      model: 'gpt-3.5-turbo',
+      model: 'gpt-4o',
+      // Let's say we have a code agent that can autonomously carry out code changes
-      messages: [{ role: 'user', content: "How's the weather this week in Los Angeles?" }],
+      messages: [systemMessage, { role: 'user', content: "Please setup [some awesome library with a complex setup] in my codebase." }],
       tools: [
-        // Whole bunch of tools...perhaps so many that we need to offload some cognitive overhead to another chat via afterCompletion...
+        // Whole bunch of tools...so many that we need to offload some cognitive overhead via afterCompletion ],
-      ],
     },
     {
       afterCompletion: async () => {
+        // Pass the last ten messages to a separate LLM flow and check if we should inject any web research to help the agent overcome any problems or gaps in knowledge const webResearch = await optionallyPerformWebResearch(runner.messages.slice(-10))

-        if (!shouldInjectMessage) {
+        if (webResearch) {
           runner._addMessage({
             role: 'system',
-            content: `Here's some up-to-date information I've found from the web that can help you with your next response: 42.`, });
+            content: `You've been provided the following up-to-date web research and should use it to guide your next steps:\n\n${webResearch}.`, });

-          shouldInjectMessage = true;
         }
       },
     })